 - Letters of recommendation to law school and graduate school, and much more

 There are over 4 million people living in Alameda, Contra Costa, San Francisco, San Mateo, and Santa Clara—the counties served by the Bay Area JusticeCorps program.
 Many of these people cannot afford legal representation and need assistance when trying to navigate through complicated court proceedings.
 By providing information, referrals, and assistance with forms completion, Bay Area JusticeCorps members help mitigate this situation.

-Please submit a resume and a list of two references via the application link above.
-For more information contact: Jose R. Lopez, firstname.lastname@example.org.
+For more information contact: Jose R. Lopez, email@example.com.